JoseFilipeFerreira/plato/README.md

 each docker container on the page is `com.plato.category`.
 Every other tag is optional.

 - If the container only has one exposed port it will be considered the UI port.
-- If not, you have to disambiguate using `com.plato.ui_port`
+- If not, you have to disambiguate using `com.plato.ui-port`
 - This port is then used to search your NGINX config (if provided) for the external url of the service.
 - Plato uses the container name to search the selfh.st icon list.
 To override this, use `com.plato.selfhst-icon`.